Research Team: Michael Hyland (lead) and Tanjeeb Ahmed

 UC Campus(es): UC Irvine

-Problem Statement: The negative aspects of existing transportation systems in California tend to disproportionately impact low-income and ethnic-racial minority individuals, households, and communities.
-Similarly, new technological innovations in transportation, such as automated vehicles, are often seen as primarily benefiting wealthier individuals, households, and communities and in many cases this is true.
+Problem Statement: The negative aspects of transportation systems in California tend to disproportionately impact low-income and ethnic-racial minority individuals, households, and communities.
+Similarly, new technological innovations in transportation, such as automated vehicles, are often seen as primarily benefiting wealthier individuals, households, and communities.
 Hence, there is a need to proactively plan and design future transportation systems to address historical inequities as well as to avoid exacerbating current inequities.

 Status: In Progress